-I especially love how the asparagus tastes in it this Paleo chicken salad recipe and you just may become a believer in artichoke hearts after this!
+I especially love how the asparagus tastes in this healthy artichoke asparagus chicken salad recipe and you just may become a believer in artichoke hearts after this!
 It’s one of my favorite chicken salad recipes.
-This Paleo chicken salad recipe is also clean, gluten free and dairy free.
+This recipe is also clean, gluten-free and dairy-free.
 It’s quick to throw together.
 I especially love how the asparagus tastes in it and you just may become a believer in artichoke hearts after this!
 I totally invented it myself and I love it – hopefully, you will too.

 I’m not going to lie to you though, it’s kind of an adult salad.
 Well, at least none of my children like it.
 But it’s quick and easy for me to throw together when I want something healthy that tastes good and then I can make something for the children that they like and I would rather not eat.
 I often cook the asparagus in the oven, because I love the roasted flavor it gets in the oven, but this method of cooking it in the same pan saves time and is good too.

-One thing I didn’t mention in the Paleo chicken salad recipe, is that if you have time, I prefer to put my chicken in the fridge for a half hour or so and let it cool down all the way, because if you put hot chicken on the greens and then put the dressing over it, it turns in to a wilty, soggy mess.
+One thing I didn’t mention in this healthy artichoke asparagus chicken salad recipe, is that if you have time, I prefer to put my chicken in the fridge for a half hour or so and let it cool down all the way, because if you put hot chicken on the greens and then put the dressing over it, it turns in to a wilted, soggy mess.

 Plus, while it’s cooling down in the fridge, I can serve my children their dinner or just have time to clean up or help with homework without worrying about it burning.
 I used to make this a lot when I had really young children and didn’t get to eat dinner until later.
 I would get it all made and just have it waiting in the fridge for me when I had a free minute to actually eat, which often wasn’t until the kids were in bed.
 Thank goodness I don’t have to do that anymore.
 But you do what you have to when you are nursing and have other young children that don’t understand that Mommy needs some peace and quiet to eat for a minute.